thephez/dash-docs/_includes/helpers/summaries.md

 {% assign summary_getChainTips="returns information about the highest-height block (tip) of each local block chain." %}
 {% assign summary_getConnectionCount="returns the number of connections to other nodes." %}
 {% assign summary_getDifficultly="returns the proof-of-work difficulty as a multiple of the minimum difficulty." %}
-{% assign summary_getGenerate="was removed in Bitcoin Core 0.13.0." %}
+{% assign summary_getGenerate="returns if the server is set to generate coins or not." %}
 {% assign summary_getGovernanceInfo="returns an object containing governance parameters." %}
 {% assign summary_getHashesPerSec="was removed in Bitcoin Core 0.11.0." %}
 {% assign summary_getInfo="prints various information about the node and the network." %}